 - Be observant around buildings, bridges, trees and shrubbery anywhere someone might hide.

-If you have concerns about Greenbelt safety please call Boise Parks & Recreation at 208-608-7600.
+If you have concerns about Greenbelt safety please call Boise Parks and Recreation at 208-608-7600.
 To report suspicious activity on the Greenbelt or another park facility, call Boise Police dispatch at 208-377-6790.
 If it is an emergency, dial 911 immediately.

-To insure that all users' rights are protected and to guard against accidents, the Boise Parks & Recreation Department has established the following courtesies and safety guidelines for pedestrians, in-line skaters and cyclists to obey.
+To insure that all users' rights are protected and to guard against accidents, the Boise Parks and Recreation Department has established the following courtesies and safety guidelines for pedestrians, in-line skaters, E-scooter users and cyclists to obey.

 - Stay only on designated trails.

 - Pedestrians have the right of way at all times.
-Cyclists and in-line skaters must be aware of pedestrians.
+Cyclists, E-scooter users and in-line skaters must be aware of pedestrians.

 - All Greenbelt users should stay to the right and use caution under bridges and at blind corners where vision could be impaired.

 - Pedestrians should not walk more than two abreast.

 - Motorized vehicles as defined by city code and hoofed animals are prohibited on the Greenbelt.
-(Maintenance, patrol and handicap vehicles are the exception.)
+(Except for maintenance, patrol and vehicles for disabled visitors.)

 - All non-paved sections are restricted to foot traffic only.